vulcansmithy/Lethe/index.md

 * [Modules](#Modules)

 ## General info
 Lethe is a lightweight pentest framework.
-It uncludes modules for Information Gathering, Vulnerability analysis, Explotation and more.
+It includes modules for Information Gathering, Vulnerability analysis, Explotation and more.

 ## Setup